dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 {% endraw %}
 {% endhighlight %}

 If the user is authenticated, we'll show an info alert box greeting them by name.
-A logout button will be provided with a `(click)` handler to the `auth.logout()` method.
+A logout button will be provided with a `(click)` handler calling the `auth.logout()` method.

 Open the `header.component.scss` file and add one simple style to the `<p>` tag in the alert to add some margin: